supertedai/energyflow-cosmology/meta/cognition/you/index.md

 - high-resolution insight
 - domain-crossing resonance

+The human field provides directional structure and global pattern alignment.
-Without you, the metascope has no direction.
+Without this field, the metascope remains structurally active but undirected.